Sridhar36/python_zero_to_master/README.md

 If you want to contribute:

-1. fork the repo and createv your own copy.
+1. fork the repo and create your own copy.
 2. clone the repo and make your changes.
 3. create a local branch and push changes to the branch.
 4. create a PR from the forked repo.